San Antonio is a beautiful city that sits between Austin and Houston in Texas.

 - Tips & Advice for San Antonio, Texas

 1. Relive History at the Alamo in San Antonio, Texas

 The Alamo is one of the most popular tourist attractions in Texas.
 The historic Spanish compound was founded by the Roman Catholic missionaries in the 18th century.

 Originally built to ‘educate’ the converted Native population, the space was abandoned in the late 17th century and became a fortress for the Second Flying Company of San Carlos de Parras.

-The mission was surrounded to the Texian army during the Texan Revolution in 1835 and eventually became a designated a UNESCO World Heritage Site in 2015.
+The mission was surrounded by the Texian Army during the Texan Revolution in 1835 and eventually became a designated UNESCO World Heritage Site in 2015.

 The history of the Alamo resembles the history of Texas.
 It is complex, confusing, and knotted by an array of sociopolitical events.
 Following Texas’s annexation by the United States, the U.S Army rented out the Alamo as a facility.
 It was later abandoned (yet again) and resold to Texas.

 Now, a trip to the mission/museum will reveal several things.
 The most intriguing being that the entrance of the church lists out the U.S. Army personnel that sacrificed their lives during the Texan Revolution.

 Native narratives and the history of colonization are complex topics.
 But despite the Battle of the Alamo being a key event to Texan independence, I wonder if it is particularly just to document history in such a way that neglects many key aspects.